zaufi/kate-cpp-helper-plugin/README.md

 * Enable code autocompletion (configurable by checkbox)... but how to deal w/ really heavy project?
   Nowadays for one of my current project it took ~8sec to show completions (even with PCH) :-(
   <del>So, definitely there should be possible to turn code autocompleter off</del> [done]
-* Need to introduce index database to lookup for declarations/definitions/references.
-It also can be used for code refactorings (like rename smth & etc.)
+* <del>Need to introduce index database to lookup for declarations/definitions/references.
+It also can be used for code refactorings (like rename smth & etc.)</del>
 * Give a context hint to code completer
 * Give a priority boost for code completion items depending on lexical/semantic context
 * <del>Not quite related to C++, but it would be nice to have a CMake autocompleter.